NativeScript/docs-v7/core-concepts/angular-data-binding.md

 // this will display Thursday, March 24, 2016 for en-US locale
 ```

-Pipes like pipes in UNIX can be chained and used one after another, while each pipe receives the result of the previous pipe or value of the property:
+Pipes, like pipes in UNIX, can be chained and used one after another, while each pipe receives the result of the previous pipe or the value of the property:

 ```XML
 <Label [text]='model.deliveryDate | date:"fullDate" | testPipe' ></Label>